MahdiRazzaque/azan-dashboard/README.md

 ## Security

 -   Admin authentication required for all control features (settings, log clearing).
--   Session-based authentication with configurable timeout (via MongoDB config, default 1 hour).
+-   Session-based authentication with configurable timeout (via `config.json`, default 1 hour).
 -   Secure password hashing using PBKDF2 and a unique `SALT`.
 -   Rate limiting on authentication endpoints to prevent brute-force attacks.